R-HTA-in-LMICs/R-HTA-in-LMICs-Q1-workshop-2022/README.md

 <p>
 A brief overview and tutorial on using Github with R and Rstudio.
 </p>
+See the R-HTA in LMICs <a href = "https://github.com/R-HTA-in-LMICs/Getting-Started-with-Github-and-R">Github repo<a/>
 </body>
 <h2 id = 'Titles'>BCEA: making decision modelling in R more user-friendly</h2>
 <body>